dopesky/FileExtractor/README.md

-# Threads-In-Java
+# FileExtractor
-A simple illustration of how threads work in java
+This is a simple program for extracting files in java.